 A business must give its plan to all workers in writing.
 It’s also supposed to be posted in a place at work where you can see it.
 If there’s no place to post it, it can be somewhere electronically if you and other workers get a copy and can read it anytime.

 The State of Minnesota and the CDC strongly encourage people to wear masks in any public setting where they can’t keep social distance.
+Workers at some businesses have to wear masks, like at salons, tattoo parlors, or restaurants.
 A business can make their own rules about masks.
 If you don’t feel safe with your employer’s rules about masks, see next section.